lm3nitro/Projects/Splunk-Ubuntu.md

     ethtool -K enp0s8 $i off
 done
 ```
-After zeek is installed, which is by default to the target directory /usr/local/zeek/bin.
+After Zeek Cut is installed, which is by default to the target directory /usr/local/zeek/bin.
 Execute the following command to add the _/opt/zeek/bin_ directory to the system **PATH** via _~/.bashrc_ file.
 ```
 echo "export PATH=$PATH:/usr/local/zeek/bin" >> ~/.bashrc
 ```